jcommaret/jcommaret.github.io/README.md

 # Vite + TypeScript + Gh-Pages

-This is my porflio, using the T.G.V.
-(Typescript, Gh-Pages, Vite, Gh-Pages) Framework.
+This is my porfolio, using the T.G.V.
+(Typescript, Gh-Pages, Vite) Framework.

 The project is build with the help of the [Vite](https://vitejs.dev/) framework, and the code is written in [Typescript](https://www.typescriptlang.org/).